 This option can be used for other than Tectia key formats.
 Specifies the hash algorithm to be used in passphrase-based private key derivation.
-The default value is sha1.
-Other supported algorithms are sha224, sha256, sha384, and sha512.
+The default value is shal.
+Other supported algorithms are shall, shall, shall, and shall.
 Note that all key formats do not support all hash algorithms.